co-operating-systems/PhD/UseCases/ClientAuth.md

 A|R \text{ says } s \equiv A \text{ says } R \text{ says } s
 $$

-Client side limitation is about limiting what someone can do when in a given role, where the role is the role of using a given app here.
+The client-side limitation is about limiting what someone can do when in a given role, where the role is the role of using a given app here.
 Ie. the Wallet is limiting what an agent can say via a given app.

-The advantage of having this self imposed limitation on the client side is that it simplifies the access control logic on the server, which needs only know what Agent is allowed access.
-In a decentralised environment there are uncountably many types of apps that could be produced, and having resources across the web having to keep up to date on what apps the user has authorised is not a scalable solution, as that can change at any time as the user's trust in the app increases.
+The advantage of having this self-imposed limitation on the client side is that it simplifies the access control logic on the server, which needs only know what Agent is allowed access.
+In a decentralized environment there are uncountably many types of apps that could be produced, and having resources across the web to keep up to date on what apps the user has authorized is not a scalable solution, as that can change at any time as the user's trust in the app increases.

 ### 1. Limiting access to a local folder